pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

 * Run reduce_scatter to sync gradients
 * Discard parameters.

-The key insight behind full parameter sharding is that we can decompose the all-reduce operations in DDP into separate reduce-scatter and all-gather operations.
+One way to view FSDP's sharding is to decompose the DDP gradient all-reduce into reduce-scatter and all-gather.
+Specifically, during the backward pass, FSDP reduces and scatters gradients, ensuring that each rank possesses a shard of the gradients.
+Then it updates the corresponding shard of the parameters in the optimizer step.
+Finally, in the subsequent forward pass, performs an all-gather operation to collect and combine the updated shards.

 .. figure:: /_static/img/distributed/fsdp_sharding.png
    :width: 100%